robfpga/weighted_round_robin/README.md

 across a number of agents.
 A number of agents request access to some shared resource and are in turn granted access in a circular manner.

-For the majority of day-to-day arbitration, fixed priority arbitration schemes are sufficient.
-They are limited however by the fact that all requestors have fixed priority and therefore response with equal weighting to all requestors.
-For some use cases, it is desireable to weight certain requestors over others.
+For the majority of day-to-day arbitration needs, fixed priority arbitration schemes are sufficient.
+They are limited however by the fact that all requestors have fixed priority and therefore respond with equal weighting to all requestors.
+For some use cases, it is desireable to weigh certain requestors over others.
 There are a variety of ways that this can be achieved.

-* __Duplicated request lines__ High priority agents can be allocated more than one request line into the arbiter.
-By consequence, a single requesting agent may be granted more frequently than others requestors.
+* __Duplicated request lines__ High priority agents may be allocated more than one request line.
+By consequence of this, a single agent may be granted more frequently than others requestors.
+In addition, by intelligent allocation of request lines, grant distribution may be distributed as desired over time.
 This scheme, although simple, is inherently static in nature, and there is no way to dynamically alter weights of agents in situ (at least trivially).
 * __Request Counters__ Alternatively, request can be masked against a counter.
 For each grant, the request counter is decremented.
 When the count reaches zero, the agent is no longer eligible for arbitration.
 Such a process continues until all counters have been exhausted.
-This scheme, although dynamic, does not ensure fairness between agents, as grants are not equally distributed over time and requestor may experience long latency between requests.
+This scheme, although dynamic, does not ensure fairness between agents, as grants are not equally distributed over time and requestors may experience long latency between requests.
 * __Dynamically Weighted Arbiters [PDF][1]__ Finally, requestors can be
   attributed binary priorites.
 Arbitration procedes by walking through indexes